 When a church serves the world it is an expression of the love of Christ to the world.
 It is the body of Christ serving the worlds' needs and being used by the Spirit as an agency of salvation.

-It was during the Middle Ages that the clergy became distinct from other members as a superior element in the church.
+It was during the middle ages that the clergy became distinct from other members as a superior element in the church.
 The biblical concept of laity includes all believers as ministers in the body.
 In actuality, however, the church today still has a great distance to go before effectively applying this concept.
-You should view the work of an elder as a ministry to which God calls people; it is His will operating in their lives.
+You should view the work of an elder as a ministry to which God calls people; it is His will operating in their life.

 A local elder is an undershepherd for the church.
 The elder works in close relationship with the pastor and reports to the pastor and church board.
 He or she is a member of the church board and is usually assigned to one or more planning groups, such as an evangelism council, worship committee, Sabbath School council, or youth ministry committee.
 As an extension of the pastor, an elder should be open to his counsel, sensitive to the pastor's vision for the church, teachable, and ready to communicate with him.
 The relationship between pastor and elders can be built up by regular weekly or monthly meetings that focus on spiritual and personal growth and the needs of the congregation.